Table of Contents

-Generally, beneficiaries can get the policyholder’s life insurance benefits or claims within a few weeks following the demise of the insured.
+Generally, beneficiaries can get the policyholder’s life insurance benefits or claims within a few weeks following the insured’s demise.

-However, this is not always the case as insurance companies end up using delay tactics, question your claims, and even delay them.
+However, this is not always the case, as insurance companies use delay tactics, questioning your claims, and even delaying them.
 There are many reasons an insurance company can refuse your claims.

 They’ll throw around a couple of “life insurance policies” or even pressurize you.

-If you’re facing difficulties with your insurance company, we recommended that you approach an expert life insurance attorney in Los Angeles County, for legal advice.
+If you’re facing difficulties with your insurance company, we recommend you approach an expert life insurance attorney in Los Angeles County for legal advice.
 Having a life insurance lawyer can relieve a lot of stress and help expedite claims if the company seems to be slowing down the claims process.
-A life insurance lawyer will put the right amount of pressure on insurance companies to pay benefits and get you the death benefit claim that you deserve.
+A life insurance lawyer will put the right amount of pressure on insurance companies to pay benefits and get you the death benefit claim you deserve.

-There are many reasons that an insurance company can deny your claims but here are some common areas where a lawyer can help you contest the denial.
+There are many reasons an insurance company can deny your claims, but here are some common areas where a lawyer can help you contest the denial.

 According to Californian law, insurance companies have two years contestability period when individuals purchase a new life insurance coverage.
-During this period, life insurance companies have the right to scrutinize any documents given to the insurance company upon the death of the policyholder.
+During this period, life insurance companies have the right to scrutinize any documents given to the insurance company upon the policyholder’s death.

 For a life insurance policy to remain active, a policyholder must make regular premium payments without missing any.
-Any missing payments or incomplete payments can become grounds for refusal of life insurance benefits to the beneficiary.
+Any missing or incomplete payments can become grounds for the beneficiary’s refusal of life insurance benefits.

-However, there are still some conditions that can help you get a life insurance claim even if there were any missing payments.
+However, some conditions can still help you get a life insurance claim, even if there are any missing payments.
 An insured’s death occurring within 30 days of a life insurance policy lapse can constitute higher death benefits.

-If you haven’t gotten any notifications from your insurance company and the insured dies before the policy lapse, contact a life insurance attorney immediately to help you with getting a death benefit payout.
+If you haven’t gotten any notifications from your insurance company and the insured dies before the policy lapses, contact a life insurance attorney immediately to help you get a death benefit payout.

 Most life insurance companies refuse to pay claims if the insured commits suicide or the insured dies in homicide.
-Death occurring in such situations are often grounds for insurance companies denying claims.
-An insurance agreement includes all the clauses that might result in the refusal of claims.
+Death occurring in such situations is often grounds for insurance companies denying claims.
+An insurance agreement includes all the clauses that might result in refusing claims.

-Insurance firms can also refuse claims without looking at medical records if they feel that the life insurance beneficiary is a suspect in the death of the insured.
+Insurance firms can also refuse claims without looking at medical records if they feel that the life insurance beneficiary is a suspect in the insured’s death.

-Life insurers deny claims for even the slightest of irregularities and this is why you need an expert attorney to defend a contested claim.
-This can start a legal process so make sure that you have the right attorney to defend the claim denial and get you a hefty cash value compensation.
+Life insurers deny claims for even the slightest of irregularities, which is why you need an expert attorney to defend a contested claim.
+This can start a legal process, so ensure you have the right attorney to support the denial claim and get you a hefty cash value compensation.

-The insurers are the ones making the rules and if the policyholder failed to follow the conditions in the policy terms, then you might find yourself struggling to get a claim out of the insurance company.
+The insurers are making the rules, and if the policyholder fails to follow the policy terms and conditions, you might struggle to get a claim out of the insurance company.
 However, it is always best to get to the bottom of the situation and find out why you’re not getting your claim.

-Contacting your insurance provider is a great way to get to know some information on the refusal of your life insurance claims.
+Contacting your insurance provider is a great way to get some information on the refusal of your life insurance claims.
 An insurance agent will let you know the reasons for refusing your claim.
-You may need to hand in medical history and other additional documents to support your case against the denial.
-However, you may feel that the insurance provider is not fairly handling your case, in such cases contact a life insurance attorney.
+You may need to hand in your medical history and other additional documents to support your case against the denial.
+However, you may feel that the insurance provider is not fairly handling your case; in such cases, contact a life insurance attorney.

-Beneficiaries of life insurance can contest rejections if they feel that they’ve got the evidence against up unfair rejections.
-You can contest the rejection by getting in touch with your insurance providers.
-This may be the cheapest option available to pursue but it can be really time consuming going back and forth with a provider that is trying their best to deny claims.
+Beneficiaries of life insurance can contest rejections if they feel they’ve got the evidence against unfair denials.
+You can examine the disclaimer by getting in touch with your insurance providers.
+This may be the cheapest option to pursue, but it can be time-consuming,g going back and forth with a provider trying to deny claims.

-You can also reach out to the California Department of Insurance that can look into the bad faith practices or unfair treatment of the insurance company towards you.
-This again is time consuming.
+You can also reach out to the California Department of Insurance, which can look into the lousy faith insurance company’s h practices or unfair treatment of the young.
+This, again, is time-consuming.

 Reaching out to a lawyer to file an appeal or go for a lawsuit against the insurance provider is the fastest way you can get money.

-Our lawyers will build your claim, support it with evidence, and fight for the settlement that you deserve.
-For more information, call us at (213) 596-9642 or use our website contact form for validation purposes only, and get a free consultation today!
+Our lawyers will build your claim, support it with evidence, and fight for the settlement you deserve.
+For more information, call us at (213) 596-9642 or use our website contact form for validation and get a free consultation today!